-Reduce or extend the time to perform actions.
+- Reduce or extend the time to perform actions.
 For example, see how many passes players can complete in 15 or 30 seconds.
-Increase or reduce possession time to allow players more time to decide what to do next.

-Ask yourself the following questions:

-- Are all players enjoying and/or engaged in the activity? - Is the purpose of the activity being achieved? - Are all players being challenged?
-(Is it too difficult, too easy, one-sided?)

-If the answer to any of the above questions is NO, then C.H.A.N.G.E.
-I.T., but remember to retain the integrity of the drill and have a clear goal of what you want to achieve.
-There are many ways you can change up a drill.
-However, the reason to do so needs to be identified.
-Here are some reasons you could adopt the C.H.A.N.G.E.
-I.T. model and change the drill:
+Increase or reduce possession time to allow players more time to decide what to do next. - Ask yourself the following questions: - Are all players enjoying and/or engaged in the activity? - Is the purpose of the activity being achieved? - Are all players being challenged?
+(Is it too difficult, too easy, one-sided?) - If the answer to any of the above questions is NO, then C.H.A.N.G.E.
+I.T., but remember to retain the integrity of the drill and have a clear Goal of what you want to achieve. - The drill isn't working: Adjust to ensure participants can succeed. - The drill is too hard: Simplify to help participants achieve better results. - The drill is too easy: Add difficulty to appropriately challenge participants and enhance learning. - The drill is too one-sided: Adapt to ensure all participants benefit.

-The drill isn't working; make changes to allow the participants get the appropriate success.

-SUNCORP

-- The drill is too hard; making the drill easier will allow for participants to be more successful and have more success getting the results you want from it. - The drill is too easy; making the drill harder will allow for the participants to be appropriately challenged which can improve the development and learning they achieve from it. - The drill is too one-sided; changing it up so that every participant can get something from the activity makes the drill more successful.